-Locked mailboxes are provided for all resident students in the Pendleton Hall student lounge.
+Locked mailboxes are provided for all resident students in the Pendleton Hall, near the College Office.
 Students are required to have an email account on the campus network, which is set up upon arrival on campus by the IT department.
-Students are responsible for checking their mailboxes and campus email accounts daily and for responding promptly to messages from faculty and staff.
+Students are responsible for checking their mailboxes and campus email accounts regularly and for responding promptly to messages from faculty and staff.
 Tampering with other students' email or mailboxes is a federal crime.